jhackett1/eventful-user-manager/readme.md

 * **Check** a user's current role without changing it
 * **Revoke** a user's refresh token, forcing them to sign in again

-It uses the Firebase Admin SDK to [add a custom claim](https://firebase.google.com/docs/auth/admin/custom-claims) to the data stored about a user.
+It uses the Firebase Admin SDK to [modify custom claims](https://firebase.google.com/docs/auth/admin/custom-claims) stored with the user.

 How to use it
 ------------